HL7/davinci-crd/input/pagecontent/hooks.md

   </tr>
 </table>

-For example, this card proposes indicates that a prior authorization has been granted for a planned prescription:
+For example, this card indicates that a prior authorization has been granted for a planned prescription:

 ```
 "suggestions": [{